Mamadou Sakho: Style of play

-In April 2016, Richard Innes of the Daily Mirror described him as "a defensive maverick; a man who plays by his own rules", who practises an "often highly alternative approach" to defending.
-A tall and strong defender, in 2013, Steve Hunter highlighted that Sakho's main traits are his tackling ability, work-rate, and leadership, although he also singled out the centre-back for his "physical and tactical qualities."
-Despite not possessing a particularly good touch on the ball, which has led him to be criticised both by pundits and his teams' fans on occasion, he is also a highly competent passer, with Jack Lusby of Bleacher Report describing him as "Liverpool's best and most effective ball-playing centre-back" in 2015.
+In April 2016, Richard Innes of the Daily Mirror described Sakho as "a defensive maverick; a man who plays by his own rules", who practises an "often highly alternative approach" to defending.
+A tall and strong defender, in 2013, Steve Hunter highlighted that Sakho's main traits were his tackling ability, work-rate, and leadership, although he also singled out the centre-back for his "physical and tactical qualities."
+Despite not possessing a particularly good touch on the ball, which led him to be criticised both by pundits and his teams' fans on occasion, he was also a highly competent passer, with Jack Lusby of Bleacher Report describing him as "Liverpool's best and most effective ball-playing centre-back" in 2015.
 His ball-playing ability, combined with his pace and athleticism, enabled him to excel in a three–man back–line under his Liverpool manager Brendan Rodgers during the 2014–15 season.